GChristensen/posts/_posts/2019-09-01-custom-enso-commands.md

 #### Creating mediaprobes for 'd:/music' subfolders

-In the snippet below we create two commands named: 'live' and 'music video' which automatically obtain subcategories from the corresponding folders as arguments and pass them to MPC when called.
+In the snippet below we create two commands named: 'live' and 'music videos' which automatically obtain subcategories from the corresponding folders as arguments and pass them to MPC when called.

 ```python